 - A. Does the Bible approve of singing groups or "worship teams?" - 1.
 The singing of the Bible is for a specific purpose.
 (Eph 5:19; Col 3:16) - a.
 We "speak", "teach" and "exhort" one another.
 This involves the teaching of God for each of us.
 (Eph 5:18, Col 3:15) - b.
 When we are with other Christians we are to sing to each other!
 When you see "one another" passages in the Bible you are seeing a "reciprocal pronoun" which indicates participation of everyone. - 2.
-We also are to sing to God from our hearts.
+We are to sing our hearts.
 We must mean the words we sing!
 (Eph 5:19) - 3.
 When you take all God has said on this subject this is all God has authorized.
 How will we glorify God?
 (Col 3:17; Eph 5:20) - 4.
-If there is a group of Christians who sing to one another from the heart for the worship of God, then their actions are scriptural.
 Every Christian present should have an opportunity to sing. - 5.
 Why have special groups?
 One church in Montgomery used hidden microphones to amplify the voices of their "best" singers. - 6.
 Singing groups are being used in many churches to prepare Christians to accept false teaching. - a.
 This alone would not make singing groups wrong. - b.
 Some groups use their voices to make instrumental sounds.
 This is an attempt to prepare brethren to accept instrumental music in worship. - c.
-Singing groups are being used to promote an "inter-denominational fellowship." - B. Does the Bible approve of plays and drama performances? - 1.
+Singing groups are used to promote an "inter-denominational fellowship." - B. Does the Bible approve of plays and drama performances? - 1.
 What is the purpose of a play? - a.
-In our society plays are dependant upon good writing and good acting. - b.
+In our society plays are dependent upon good writing and good acting. - b.
 A class may use role playing as a teaching tool.
 Here the ones participating gain the benefit. - 2.
 We need to think these things over very carefully. - C. Does the Bible approve of applauding as a sign of approval? - 1.
 The Bible teaches that there is a proper way to express approval in worship. - 2.
 There is a place for amen!
 (1 Cor 14:16-17) - 3.
 There was a setting in the Old Testament where God specifically instructed his people to say amen.
 (Deut 27:11-17) - 4.
 Why say amen?
 It should be a true expression from the heart as a result of understanding and conviction.
 Should someone say: "Let's hear an amen?" - 5.
 All that we do must seek the edification of the hearers and not just for a carnal excitement.
 (1 Cor 14:5,26,40) - 6.
 What does clapping indicate? - a.
 There is no uniform meaning in any culture!
 How then can it edify? - b.
 When used during songs if often indicates an excitement over the music in a carnal way.

 c.
 If we can clap with our hands could we not also use drums?
 "In such churches the ordained worship practiced for so many years now becomes a source of embarrassment and efforts begin to "jazz-up" their worship by incorporating things seen in denominations.
 Out goes the old traditional songs and in comes new "contemporary music," even with instrumental music many times.
 Preaching and teaching is dull, so we bring in "drama."
 All of this is very pleasing to the carnal mind and entertaining.
 Before long each act is being applauded and often singing is accompanied with rhythmic hand-clapping.
 The "change agents" who are initiating such changes are not satisfied with the church as it has been through the ages."

-(THE CONFORMED CHURCH OF CHRIST?, Richard Guill, Seek the Old Paths)
+(THE CONFORMED CHURCH OF CHRIST?, Richard Guill, Seek the Old Paths) D. Pentecostalism and emotionalism has made great inroads in some churches.

-- D. Pentecostalism and emotionalism has made great inroads in some churches. - 1.
-Years ago I heard Harold Comer talk about the things done at "youth rallies" at a college in Florence. - 2.
-Now some are claiming to have "spiritual gifts!"
+1. I heard Harold Comer talk about the "youth rallies" at a college in Florence.

+2. Now some are claiming to have "spiritual gifts!"